 Posted in NBA, sports, Sports History

 Tagged 19, 2013, 30, 4th, 858, abdul-jabar, all time, all time scoring leader, babe ruth, BASKETBALL, did it happen, hall of fame, history, how many, how many points, karl malone, kins, kobe bryant, lakers, leaders, legend, list, march, michael jordan, more, NBA, night, passed, points, saturday, when, wilt chamberlain, win

 In November of 1993 just shortly after the murder of his father, Michael Jordan retired from basketball.
 Jordan had revolutionized basketball with his high skill set and magnetic charisma.
 He had already cemented his position in the Hall Of Fame and was arguably the most popular athlete in the history of America.
-After nine seasons in the NBA and two straight NBA titles it was all over.
+After nine seasons in the NBA and three straight NBA titles it was all over.

 As 1994 began Michael Jordan soon announced that he would try his hand at professional baseball.
 Mostly because it was the one sport his father wanted to see him succeed at when he was growing up.
 It would be a tribute to his father he said.
 The owner of the Chicago Bulls was Jerry Reinsdorf and he also happened to own the Chicago White Sox.
 Reinsdorf being the smart and adventurous business man he was knew that Michael Jordan would be a huge money draw in baseball.
 He agreed to sign Jordan to a minor league contract and pay him the same amount that he was contracted to receive with his Bulls contract.
 It was a done deal and the media and fans clamored to see Jordan make his debut in baseball.